Bentleyj/SKWorkshop/README.md

 This is out project file.
 Inside is a full installation of p5.js which you can also get from [here](https://p5js.org/download/).
 Within this project there are several example projects labelled with the prefix test_XXXXXXX. there are three other folders which are used by p5.js: addons, libs and shared.
 You can ignore these.
 Finally to get any examples that load images to work you will need to create a folder titled assets if one is not already there within the p5 folder.
 Inside assets you need to unzip the SKWorkshopImages folder so the folder structure looks like p5>assets>SKWorkshopImages>[lots of images].

-In order to run the projects you need to have installed http-server as described above. navigate to the p5 folder in the command line and
+In order to run the projects you need to have installed http-server as described above. navigate to the p5 folder in the command line and type:

-### P5 project

-This is a fun project file, we'll be using p5.js to draw out images and play around with them.

-To launch this locally we want to follow the instructions [here](https://p5js.org/get-started/) for getting started with p5.js and [here](https://github.com/processing/p5.js/wiki/Local-server) for setting up a local server which we'll need to load our files.
-We;re going to use Sublime Text 3 as our IDE which you can download from [here](https://www.sublimetext.com/).

-Some notes on getting setup, we're going to use the Node option to set everything up because we'll be installing node.js anyway.
-Don't forget to install http-server globally and make sure to run it with the flags:

 `http-server -c-1`

-And make sure you run it **IN THE P5.JS FOLDER** not in your example folder.
+Make sure you run it **IN THE P5 FOLDER** not in your example folder.

+This starts the http server and allows you to view your sketches.
+Just click on the folder in the window that you want to view and you can see your awesome work!
+If you have any troubles you cna try this [guide](https://github.com/processing/p5.js/wiki/Local-server) written by the people who made p5.js.
+We're using option 2 but the other options should work just as well.
+They have a full guide for setting up p5.js [here](https://p5js.org/get-started/)

+We're going to use Sublime Text 3 as our IDE which you can download from [here](https://www.sublimetext.com/).

+### SunriseRainbow

+This is a project written in C++ using openFrameworks.
+We aren't going to use it for the first lesson but may jump in to it for the second lecture.
+If you're interested in giving it a whirl you can check out openFrameworks [here](https://openframeworks.cc/download/) This was built with version 0.9.8 but should work with 0.10.0.

+### utils

+This folder includes utility files written in Javascript which I used to sort and classify my image files before the course.
+I have left them in so you can read them and have a look at the structure of a standard node.js file if you're interested, however they are advanced and now that I've used them we don't need to use them anymore!